jbrennan/SmolHTML/Smol/index.md

 If none of those conditions are met, we keep parsing.
 At this point, we have a start tag and we need to look for 0 or more children we might have, before reaching an end tag.

-To parse child nodes, we're going to ask the context to parse until we hit an error.
+To parse child nodes, we're going to ask the context to parse nodes  until we hit an error.
 This way, we'll get 0 or more child nodes.
 Inside that loop, we're going to ask the context to choose from a few possibilities:

 ```
 	let children = context.untilThrowOrEndOfTokensReached(perform: {